This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Platform Nests

-- Eagles and ospreys gather hundreds of sticks for their massive twig platforms
+- Eagles and ospreys gather hundreds of sticks, creating massive floating platforms that can withstand strong winds

 Nest Building Techniques